 To prevent such situations, software developers should uncover the most critical scenarios and how software should operate.
 It is really helpful to analyze “bottlenecks” by collecting employee feedback, thus taking out friction and greatly improving the customer experience.

 Some readers may think that all these banks we have described are outdated.
 The truth is that almost all the aforementioned banks have quite modern-looking front-office systems.
-They are seemingly suited for the customers’ needs, with responsive online banking and mobile banking apps.
+They are seemingly suited for the customers’ needs, with responsive online banking and awarded mobile banking apps.

 Most of the people have never even thought of the idea that all of their money, maybe even their life savings, could be subjected to errors because of a complex, outdated core banking software.
 Unfortunately, the human errors and the system “bugs” are only a few reasons why it causes such inconveniences, takes a lot of time and is not secure.

 What we advise is that the banks don't rework the whole system of the business at once.
 It's crucial to start with shifting from a Marketing Mindset to an Experience Mindset.
-This radical change will enable the transformation of the organization's inner culture to become human-centered, automatically highlighting functions/departments that need immediate improvement.
+This radical change will enable the transformation of the organization's inner banking culture to become user-centered, automatically highlighting functions/departments that need immediate improvement.
 In the end, this is not a question of whether to do it, it’s a question of surviving in the digital age.